4 Ways to Operationalize your Product Usage Data

 Let’s say you are a lifecycle marketer and you're tasked to improve onboarding conversion.
 Currently, everyone coming through your funnel is receiving the exact same onboarding flow.
 Let’s change that.

 First, you need to send your product usage data to your lifecycle marketing tools such as Hubspot or Intercom.
 The next step is to identify points of friction within the onboarding flow and match those with touchpoints like content, educational videos, or reminders to help users overcome these points of friction.
 It's important to keep in mind that not everyone will be the same, so using product usage data to determine what would be helpful to each specific user will have a 10x impact.
+This would be like if you were a store selling board game boxes and you could customize the cover photo for each person who walked into your store.
 Once you have everything mapped out you can create a decision tree based on certain criteria that you define and send highly curated content to your individual users to increase your onboarding conversion rate.
 Below is an example of how we do this internally today at Hightouch today:

 The same kind of logic used for our onboarding flow can be applied to nurture campaigns, or campaigns against the current user base.
 For example, if you have a user that has been active in the past but is no longer using your product it might make sense to send them some kind of incentive to start using it again.
 This can be extremely effective for B2C companies.
 Below we will share how our customer Nando’s Chicken achieved this during the pandemic.